Panzerschrek/U-00DC-Sprache/source/docs/en/macros.rst

 These identifiers start with ``??``.
 They are replaced with unique for this macro expansion identifiers, that are guaranteed to be unique compared to any other identifiers (including other macro unique identifiers expansions).

-Such unique macro identifiers allow to perform macro expansion without any possile name collisions against names defined somewhere else.
+Such unique macro identifiers allow to perform macro expansion without any possible name collisions with names defined somewhere else.

 Example: